python-doc-ja/py27-intl/library/turtle.rst

 .. function:: setheading(to_angle)
               seth(to_angle)

-   :param to_angle: 数 (整数または浮動小数点数)
+   :param to_angle: a number (integer or float)

-   タートルの向きを *to_angle* に設定します。
-   以下はよく使われる方向を度で表わしたものです:
+   Set the orientation of the turtle to *to_angle*.
+Here are some common directions in degrees:

    =================== ====================
-    標準モード           logo モード
+    standard mode           logo mode
    =================== ====================
-      0 - 東                  0 - 北
+      0 - east                0 - north
-     90 - 北                 90 - 東
+     90 - north              90 - east
-    180 - 西                180 - 南
+    180 - west              180 - south
-    270 - 南                270 - 西
+    270 - south             270 - west
    =================== ====================

    .. doctest::